-A quick and easy homemade chocolate taco shell that you can load up with your favorite fillings!
+These chocolate tacos are made from a delicious homemade chocolate taco shell that you can load up with your favorite fillings!
 Let me tell you, these were downright delicious.
-The idea came from a recent copy of Cooking Light Magazine.
+The idea came from Cooking Light Magazine.
 Unfortunately most magazines that come into this house just collect dust and end up getting donated for projects at school, but I do try to sneak in some time with Cooking Light when I can.

 This issue was full of fabulous taco ideas (and yay, they have them online as well!).
 I about fell over when I saw the chocolate tacos.
 Um, YES, please!
 I had to make them, and I’m pleased to report that they are really very simple and VERY yummy.
 My daughter loved the novelty of them, and you can fill them with your favorite ice cream or filling.
 Cooking Light made an awesome peanut version, but I went for a nut free version (pesky nut allergy in the house).

 I melted some chocolate coating and piped a bit along the edges of our tacos and then dipped them in sprinkles.
 After that we simply filled them with vanilla ice cream and toppings.
 So simple, but you could really get creative.
 Think of it as a sundae, in a taco shell!
 Such a fun idea for parties – especially Cinco De Mayo!
 Okay, let me show you how I made them.
 As I said, they are easy, but a bit specific.
 Start off with your ingredients…

 Mix your dry ingredients, then add your wet ingredients.

 The batter reminds me of a very sticky brownie batter.

 The recipe says it makes eight, but I did six – which worked out perfectly.

 You bake them for about six minutes, and the moment you pull them out you need to carefully get them off of your baking sheet and onto something – a wooden spoon over a bowl works well, in order to create your taco shape.